jesusmartinez-garcia/2020-01-21-colchester-workshop/index.md

 ## Previous GAP Days

-Please visit <https://www.gapdays.de/> for a list of all GAP days.
+Please visit <https://www.gapdays.de/> for a list of all GAP Days.